 Hospitals must report offsetting revenue where applicable.
 Offsetting revenue is revenue from an activity during the year that offsets the total community benefit expense of that initiative- especially with regards to activities categorized as mission-driven health services.
 It includes any revenue generated by the activity or program, such as payment or reimbursement for services provided to program patients.
 This does include restricted grants.
 It does not include unrestricted grants or contributions that the hospital uses to provide the community benefit.
-Hospitals must report offsetting revenue in the Offsetting Revenue column, separate from the Direct and Indirect Cost columns; under no circumstances should the Direct or Indirect Cost column contain net costs with the offsetting revenue already subtracted out.
+Hospitals must report offsetting revenue in the Offsetting Revenue column, separate from the Direct and Indirect

+Cost columns; under no circumstances should the Direct or Indirect Cost column contain net costs with the offsetting revenue already subtracted out.

 Hospitals receive rate support for a number of community benefit initiatives, and the HSCRC must account for this in the statewide report.
 Hospitals must report all rate-supported initiatives in the Rate Support column.
-These include Graduate Medical Education, Nurse Support Programs, and any other restricted grants provided via rate support, including the Regional Partnership Catalyst Grant Program, the Medicare Advantage Partnership Grant Program, the COVID-19 Long-Term Care Partnership Grant, the COVID-19 Community Vaccination Program, and the Population Health Workforce Support for Disadvantaged Areas Program.
+These include Graduate Medical Education, the Nurse Support Program I, Regional Partnerships, and Revenue for Reform.
 HSCRC rate support for Charity Care (via the Uncompensated Care adjustment) will remain its own line item.
-Offsetting revenue provided in the form of HSCRC-approved rates to the hospital should only be reported in the Rate Support column.
 For items that do not receive Rate Support or that receive additional Rate Support outside of those specific HSCRC Policies, hospitals are expected to report the amount in the Other Offsetting Revenue column.